This post may contain affiliate links. Please read our disclosure policy.

 • 2 tablespoons salted butter -melted

-• 8 ounces full-fat brick cream cheese -softened to room temperature
+• 8 ounces full-fat brick cream cheese -room temperature

 • ¼ cup granulated sugar